-The series will bring viewers on an unrivaled journey through the four-century history of this rich and multifaceted musical genre, in an insightful and approachable manner.
-They will learn not only of opera’s development from the 1600s in an alluring, at times amusing, and always engaging way – but also how vocal technique evolved, how the role of the orchestra changed with the passage of time, and they will gain a valuable insight into the lives of the great composers, who quite paradoxically, are frequently the forgotten element in opera productions.
-Viewers will be brought inside some of the most opulent and majestic opera houses, and they will hear from musicologists, conductors, operatic singers, designers, and museum curators.
+Being filmed in more than 40 countries, the four-season series will bring viewers on an unrivalled journey through the four-century history of this rich and multifaceted musical genre in an insightful and approachable manner.
+Viewers will learn not only of opera’s development from the late 1590’s in an alluring, at times amusing, and always engaging way – but also how vocal technique evolved, how the role of the orchestra changed through time, and they will gain a valuable insight into the lives of the great composers, who quite paradoxically, are frequently little more than a footnote in opera programmes, to say nothing of the librettists.

-A Word from the Music Director
+A Word from our Music Director

 In spite of, or maybe thanks to, Hermann Hesse’s Age of Feuilleton, opera is an integral part of modern society: starting with theatrical representations in the dawn of western culture, opera, in its various forms, moved through centuries, wars, political and cultural turmoils growing as one of the most popular artform expressions.